-Dylan Lewis is one of Australia’s most enduring and recognisable entertainers, with a career spanning two decades and encompassing television, radio, film and music.
-Dylan is heard on alarm clocks all over Adelaide as the co-host of Nova 919 Adelaide breakfast show ‘Dylan and Hayley’.
+Dylan Lewis is one of Australia’s most enduring and recognisable entertainers, with a career spanning over two decades and encompassing television, radio, film and music.
+For the last 13 years Dylan was a mainstay on Nova, and was most recently heard on alarm clocks all over Adelaide as the co-host of Nova 919 Adelaide breakfast show ‘Dylan and Hayley’.
+The start of 2020 saw Dylan feature as a guest host of Double J’s ‘Summer Mornings’.
 He has previously hosted radio shows on Fox FM, Triple J and Nova 100 in Melbourne.

 Over the past few years Dylan’s hard work and talent has been rewarded by winning 3 ACRA Awards so far in his radio career, ‘Best Newcomer’ 2007, ‘Best Music Personality’ 2009 and ‘Best Music Presenter’ 2012.